lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * All-1.
 The SCHC Fragment format for the last frame of the packet.

 * All-0 empty.
-An All-0 SCHC Fragment without a payload.
+An All-0 SCHC Fragment without payload.
 It is used to request the SCHC ACK with the encoded Bitmap when the Retransmission Timer expires, in a window that is not the last one of a packet.

 * All-1 empty.
-An All-1 SCHC Fragment without a payload.
+An All-1 SCHC Fragment without payload.
 It is used to request the SCHC ACK with the encoded Bitmap when the Retransmission Timer expires in the last window of a packet.

 * App: LPWAN Application.
 An application sending/receiving IPv6 packets to/from the Device.